KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Business Case

+### Requirements

 The provided requirements can be found [here](/Resources/1_RequirementsAnalysis/Requirements.pptx) and the planned breakdown can be seen [here](/Resources/1_RequirementsAnalysis/Requirements.md)

-### Requirements

 ### Technical Constraints

+- The startup excels in its business domain but lacks the technical expertise needed for its ambitious projects.
+Therefore, as technical supplier we have a blank slate to start from.

 ### Business Constraints

+- This is a start up therefore funds may be limited and have to be generated from the application itself.

 ### Assumptions

+- Start up does not have any technical partners
+- The start up will start maturing with the system MVP roll out thereby allowing the system to grow.
+It is assumed that if the application is not performing well the owners will take a fail fast approach and may pull the plug.
+Therefore, the final product while will take into consideration the cost will also assume that the application is now self sustaining.

 ## Architecture Characteristics